-Outbound payments made to foreign entities that are subject to an effective tax rate lower than 50% of what would have been the tax liability in France are non-deductible for tax purposes (Article 238 A of the F.T.C.).
-The threshold is reduced to 40% as from January 1, 2020.
-It applies to payments of interest, royalties, and remuneration for the performance of services.
+Outbound payments made to foreign entities that are subject to an effective tax rate lower than 40% of what would have been the tax liability in France are nondeductible for tax purposes (Article 238 A of the F.T.C.).
+The threshold applies to payments of interest, royalties, and remuneration for the performance of services.

-Deductibility may be granted if the taxpayer evidences that (i) the payments are made for actual operations and (ii) the payments are not abnormal or disproportionate.
+Deductibility may be granted if the taxpayer demonstrates that (i) the payments are made for actual operations and (ii) the payments are not abnormal or disproportionate.
 If the beneficiary is established in an N.C.S.T. jurisdiction, the taxpayer the taxpayer must demonstrate that the payments have a primary effect or purpose other than locating profits in the N.C.S.T. jurisdiction.